owntracks/recorder/README.md

 ### Hooklets

-After running `otr_hook()`, the _recorder_ attempts to invoke a Lua function for each of the elements in the extended JSON.
+After running `otr_hook()`, the Recorder attempts to invoke a Lua function for each of the elements in the extended JSON.
 If, say, your Lua script contains a function called `hooklet_lat`, it will be invoked every time a `lat` is received as part of the JSON payload.
 Similarly with `hooklet_addr`, `hooklet_cc`, `hooklet_tst`, etc. These _hooklets_ are invoked with the same parameters as `otr_hook()`.

 You define a hooklet function only if you're interested in expressly triggering on a particular JSON element.

 ## Reverse proxy

-Running the _recorder_ protected by an _nginx_ or _Apache_ server is possible and is the only recommended method if you want to server data behind _localhost_.
+Running the Recorder protected by an _nginx_ or _Apache_ server is possible and is the only recommended method if you want to server data behind _localhost_.
 The snippets below show how to do it, but you would also add authentication to them.

 ### nginx